tadpole1997/cyclistic_casestudy/README.md

-# Cyclistic Case study: How Does a Bike-Share Navigate Speedy Success?
+# Cyclistic Case Study: How Does a Bike-Share Navigate Speedy Success?
 ### Author: Thaddeus Aguirre

 ## Introduction